Welcome to eDSBS – the Deep-Sea Biology Society’s first ever online conference!

 Code of Conduct

-Note that we will be observing a strict code of conduct (to be added shortly) to ensure that participants are comfortable sharing their slides and posters.
-Note that only logged-in registered members of the Society will be able to see these talks, and it will not be possible to download video files.
+The meeting observed a strict code of conduct to ensure that participants were comfortable sharing their slides and posters.
+Note that only logged-in registered members of the Society were able to see these talks, and it was not possible to download video files.

 Malcolm Clark, National Institute of Water and Atmospheric Research, New Zealand